UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Carol_Shanesy.md

 But at any rate, there wasn’t that nice distinction at all between systems and applications, back then.
-In fact, I actually started in [FORTRAN](/FORTRAN "FORTRAN") first.
+In fact, I actually started in FORTRAN(FORTRAN "FORTRAN") first.
 No, that’s not quite true: I wrote an assembler language program first, but then they wanted me to learn FORTRAN, which was very new at that time.
 We did a lot of our programming in FORTRAN, because it was very well suited to the kind of